mvysny/mvysny.github.io/_posts/2023-2-9-microk8s-lets-encrypt.md

 it will rename the secret back to `v-herd-eu-ingress-tls`.
 If that doesn't help, cert-manager could be stuck.
 Try completely uninstalling cert-manager.
 You can check the `cert-manager-*` pod for logs.
+Alternative is to simply uninstall microk8s via `snap remove --purge microk8s`, then install it back.